 The refurbished bikes are then sold at our Sue Ryder charity shops as part of our SAVED scheme.
 Any of the bikes which can't be fully repaired are broken down and used for spares, so nothing goes to waste.

 So whether it’s a fashionista wanting one-off designs, or a family on a budget, SAVED can offer style and value in an ethical way.

 Bringing SAVED to our customers represents everything we care about in one big, virtuous circle.

 It gives skills and confidence to our staff and volunteers.
 It helps reduce the millions of tonnes of waste that go into landfill every year.
 It makes environmentally friendly choices available on the high street at affordable prices.

-And, while the items are improving the lives of those who use them, all the money raised goes towards our incredible hospice and neurological care.
+And, while the items are improving the lives of those who use them, all the money raised goes towards our palliative, neurological and bereavement support.

 What is upcycling?

 Upcycling is the process of converting old or discarded materials into something useful and often beautiful.

 It gives an item a better purpose and makes a positive impact on the environment by removing items from the global rubbish stream.
 It’s different to recycling, which requires energy or water to break down materials; upcycling requires only creativity and some elbow grease!

 Upcycling is not a new concept.
 Some of the best examples of modern-day upcycling come from the 1930-40s when families had very little economic or material resources.
 In this age of thrift, they reused almost everything, repurposing items over and over until they were no longer useful: what's old is new again, but with a twist.